Michelin Pilot Road 3 Tires Review

 Count some adventure-bike guys in that growing group too, and in fact for this test of Michelin’s new Pilot Road 3 sport-touring tires we decided to try them on a Suzuki V-Strom 650.
 Like most S-T tires the Pilot Road 3s have no offroad pretensions, but neither do many adventure-touring riders.
 If you have finally accepted the fact that you’re never going to set a wheel on a dirt road unless it’s being repaved, the only argument for keeping those blocky trailie tires on your adventure machine is that they look cool.

 Well, so do the Pilot Road 3s, especially since they have Michelin’s new XST Sipe Technology, a series of narrow channels and reservoirs running among the tread grooves that store and force more water out to the sides, away from the contact patch.
 The varied depth and performance of these additional sipes helps the Pilot Road 3s wear more evenly and outperform the previous 2s in the wet for the life of the tire, a critical sport-touring edge.
 Michelin says it has also updated its 2CT dual-compound technology for the 3s to give them four-percent better longevity than the 2s.
-Dual-compounding puts harder rubber in the center of the tire for straight-up wear resistance, and softer rubber in the cornering tread for better grip (illustrated at left).
+Dual-compounding puts harder rubber in the center of the tire for straight-up wear resistance, and softer rubber in the cornering tread for better grip (illustrated below).

 Our Pennsylvania-based test rider reported that levering the 85/15 percent onroad/offroad-biased tires off his 2007 Suzuki V-Strom 650 and spooning on the Michelin Pilot Road 3s had a dramatically positive effect on the bike’s handling.
 He says the bike tips-in more smoothly now, the tires are quieter and have great grip, and that he’s riding faster and braking harder with more confidence in the wet or dry.